nsrau/azure-docs.it-it/articles/storsimple/storsimple-8000-install-update-51.md

 10. Al termine del processo, passare a **Impostazioni del dispositivo > Aggiornamenti del dispositivo**.
 La versione del software ora risulterà aggiornata.

-Verificare che sul dispositivo sia in esecuzione **StorSimple 8000 Series Update 5.1 (6.3.9600.17885)**. È necessario anche modificare la **data dell'ultimo aggiornamento** .
+Verificare che nel dispositivo sia in esecuzione l' **aggiornamento 5,1 della serie StorSimple 8000 (6.3.9600.17885)**. È necessario anche modificare la **data dell'ultimo aggiornamento** .
 <!-- 5.1 - KB 4542887-->

 <!--You will now see that the Maintenance mode updates are available (this message might continue to be displayed for up to 24 hours after you install the updates).
 The steps to install maintenance mode update are detailed in the next section.